-The AMD Vega GPU Architecture Teaser: Higher IPC, Tiling, & More, Coming in H1’2017
+The Das Keyboard 'Prime 13' & '4 Professional' Mechanical Keyboard Review

 CES 2017: ASUS Zennovation Press Event Live Blog (11:30am PT)

-We're here with ASUS at CES for the Zennovation Press Event!8 by Ian Cutress 5 days ago
+We're here with ASUS at CES for the Zennovation Press Event!8 by Ian Cutress on 1/4/2017

 LG CES 2017 Press Conference Live Blog

 This looks to be a fairly general consumer electronics press conference from LG.
-Stay tuned.13 by Joshua Ho 5 days ago
+Stay tuned.14 by Joshua Ho on 1/4/2017

 Qualcomm Details Snapdragon 835: Kryo 280 CPU, Adreno 540 GPU, X16 LTE

 Qualcomm’s Snapdragon 835 is the first mobile SoC to use Samsung’s new 10nm FinFET process.
-It includes a number of updates, including a revamped CPU configuration, that promise to...56 by Matt Humrick 5 days ago
+It includes a number of updates, including a revamped CPU configuration, that promise to...58 by Matt Humrick on 1/3/2017

 The Intel Core i7-7700K (91W) Review: The New Out-of-the-box Performance Champion

 The Core i7-7700K, launched today, is Intel's fastest ever consumer grade processor.
-Using Intel’s third set of processors at 14nm, using the new 14+ variant, we get processors with...107 by Ian Cutress 6 days ago
+Using Intel’s third set of processors at 14nm, using the new 14+ variant, we get processors with...113 by Ian Cutress on 1/3/2017

 Intel Launches 7th Generation Kaby Lake: 15W/28W with Iris, 35-91W Desktop and Mobile Xeon

 The death of Intel’s ‘Tick-Tock’ means that Kaby Lake is Intel’s third crack at their 14nm process.
-14nm started with Broadwell (5th Gen, tick), introduced a new microarchitecture with...42 by Ian Cutress 6 days ago
+14nm started with Broadwell (5th Gen, tick), introduced a new microarchitecture with...42 by Ian Cutress on 1/3/2017

 The Intel Core i5-7600K (91W) Review: The More Amenable Mainstream Performer

 The Core i5-7600K, launched today, is the other unlocked processor from Intel’s 7th Generation line of Kaby Lake Processors.
-Kaby Lake is Intel’s third set of processors at 14nm...64 by Ian Cutress 6 days ago
+Kaby Lake is Intel’s third set of processors at 14nm...67 by Ian Cutress on 1/3/2017

 Qualcomm CES 2017 Liveblog

-We're here at CES for our first liveblog of the week, Qualcomm's annual CES presentation.1 by Ryan Smith & Matt Humrick 6 days ago
+We're here at CES for our first liveblog of the week, Qualcomm's annual CES presentation.1 by Ryan Smith & Matt Humrick on 1/3/2017

 CES 2017 Honor Double Or Nothing Live Blog